 in progress

-LaTeX, having accumulated a vast ecosystem of programs and documentation over the past 40 years, has become the de facto standard for typesetting in academia and publishing.
-Few may dispute that it is a great project.
-However, while no system is without its flaws, what if we were to explore something new?
-For instance, the younger Typst.
-That said, this post is intended for those who are already familiar with using LaTeX.
-If someone has never used either LaTeX or Typst and wants to learn one to start with, my advice is still to begin with LaTeX.
+Over the past 40 years, LaTeX has accumulated a vast ecosystem of programs and documentation, solidifying its position as the de facto standard for typesetting in academia and publishing.
+Few would dispute that it is a great project.
+However, while no system is without its flaws, could it be time to explore something new?
+Consider, for instance, the younger contender: Typst.
+That said, this post is intended for readers already familiar with LaTeX.
+If someone has never touched LaTeX or Typst and feels unsure where to begin, my advice is to start with LaTeX.

 Migration